chaturay/serverless-artillery/README.md

   pauseVariance: 0.1 # The maximum difference of the actual pause from the average pause (in either direction)
   errorBudget: 4     # The number of observed errors to accept before alerting
 ```

+# Upgrading customized projects built with older versions of serverless-artillery

 # Detailed Usage
 ```